In a Little While

-"In a Little While" is a song by Irish rock band U2 and the sixth track on their 2000 album All That You Can't Leave Behind.
+"In a Little While" is a song by Irish rock band U2 and the sixth track on their 10th studio album, All That You Can't Leave Behind (2000).
+Although it was not released as a single from the album, it became a hit on adult album alternative radio in the United States, reaching number one on the Billboard Triple-A chart for a single week in March 2002.

 Writing and recording

 The title "In a Little While" originated as a line that co-producer Brian Eno had been toying with but not found a use for before giving it to U2.
 The vocals of lead singer Bono were quickly developed in a couple of improvised takes after he arrived at the studio hungover and with very little voice after a "very big night out on the town" and only two hours of sleep.
 Guitarist the Edge said that Bono sang "this incredible improvised lyric and melody", while Bono described his voice as one "that was up all night".
 The Edge achieved a clean guitar tone from plugging his 1950s Fender Stratocaster directly into a Fender Bassman amplifier.
 After the band was done with the track, the Edge said they found it too traditional and not unique enough.
 As a result, they took it to Windmill Lane Studios for Richard Stannard to work on.
 Stannard stripped the song down from its layers, found a section of the rhythm track that he liked, and added it as a loop over drummer Larry Mullen Jr.'s drums.
 The change solidified the song and validated the band's revamped songwriting approach of "build[ing] up the material organically, and then add[ing] more modern elements on top of it", rather than building songs from electronics.

 The lyrics are addressed to Bono's wife, Ali Hewson.
 Bono said that when they were younger, people at school used to call him a "baby-snatcher" for dating a girl a year younger than him.
 She is referenced in the lines "A little girl with Spanish eyes, when I saw her first in a pram they pushed her by / Oh my, my how you've grown".
 Bono said that his idea for the song was "the temporal nature of being", but that setting it during a hangover added "comedy and earthiness that balances the philosophical pretensions".
 Midway through the song is a lyrical tangent that includes the lines "A man dreams one day to fly / A man takes a rocket ship into the sky".
-The section was informed by Bono reminiscing at the turn of the millennium about the awe he felt over technological marvels such as man landing on the moon as well as his frustration with the lack of progress in solving world problems like poverty and disease.
+The section was informed by Bono reminiscing at the turn of the millennium about the awe he felt over technological marvels such as man landing on the Moon as well as his frustration with the lack of progress in solving world problems like poverty and disease.